ansible-community/ara/doc/source/configuration.rst

 to your playbooks, it is likely you don't want this saved in ARA's database.

 This configuration allows you to customize what ARA will and will not save.
-It is a list, provided by a comma-separated values.
+It is a list, provided by comma-separated values.

 .. _extra_vars: https://docs.ansible.com/ansible/playbooks_variables.html#passing-variables-on-the-command-line